json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

 demonstrates how to use them.
 It uses local IDs to:
 - Create a new tag
 - Create a new person
+- Update the person to clear an attribute (using built-in backing-store)
 - Create a new todo-item, tagged with the new tag, and owned by the new person
 - Assign the todo-item to the created person